marcelclaro/Epitalnew/README.md

 I recommend to use CMake to compile it (if you are using VTK it is almost mandatory).

-It requires armadillo and Eigen3 for some linear algebra and matrix operations.
+It requires [armadillo](http://arma.sourceforge.net/) and [Eigen3](http://eigen.tuxfamily.org/) for some linear algebra and matrix operations.
 It will be nice to have OpenMP since it has multi-thread support through it, and most of the operations scale with the number of processors.
-VTK is required for some 3D operations (Heterostructure3D.hpp).
+[VTK](https://vtk.org/) is required for some 3D operations (Heterostructure3D.hpp).
 Sometimes is trick to install it.
-If you have problems quit Heterostructure3D.hpp/Heterostructure3D.hpp
+If you have problems, quit Heterostructure3D.hpp/Heterostructure3D.cpp files

 How to use
 -----------